jpalacios90-cmd/RPS---N.E.T/README.md

 ⚙️ How to Install

+1. Install Python
-1. Install the code
+2. Install the code
-2. Open it with either Visual Studio Code or Idle in python
+3. Open it with either Visual Studio Code or Idle in python

 To install our game you will need to download two files: